Nov 18 2008

 Other sources of good Omega fatty Acids are marine plants, such as blue-green algae, and nut or seed oils.

-All nuts, particularly walnuts, “feed your brain” because they keep your arteries clear and boost serotonin levels.
-Serotonin is a neurotransmitter that controls sleep, depression, memory, and other neurological processes.
-Raw unprocessed Organic Olive oil, Coconut Oil and hempseed oil also contain brain healthy fats, fibers, and proteins.
-I recommend 1-2 tablespoons daily.
+All nuts, particularly walnuts, feed your brain because they boost serotonin levels.
+Serotonin is a neurotransmitter that controls sleep, depression, memory, and other neurological processes.[4]

 • Okra